ajaymahale/apijam/Module-1/Labs/Lab 1/README.md

 # Pre-requisites

 * Basic understanding of [OpenAPI Specification](https://github.com/OAI/OpenAPI-Specification) (FKA: Swagger)
-* Access to an HTTP client to test the API (eg. cURL, Postman, etc.).
-If you do not have access to one, you can use the [Apigee Trace Tool](https://docs.apigee.com/api-platform/debug/using-trace-tool-0) or the [Apigee REST client](https://apigee-restclient.appspot.com/).
+* Access to an HTTP client to test the API (eg. cURL, Postman, Fiddler etc.).
+If you do not have access to one, you can use the [Apigee Trace Tool](https://docs.apigee.com/api-platform/debug/using-trace-tool-0).

 # Instructions

 **Note: During this workshop, as you may be working within an [Apigee Organization (Org)](https://docs.apigee.com/api-platform/fundamentals/apigee-edge-organization-structure) that is shared by multiple users.
 Please prefix all asset names within the Org with your initials.
 For example, Spec name = {your-initials}\_{spec name}, API proxy name = {your-initials}\_{proxy name}, etc.**

 ## Create an API Proxy